-Press Release from the 45th (2019) Meeting of NAPARC
+Press Release from the 48th (2023) Meeting of NAPARC

-November 18, AD 2019
+November 27, AD 2023

-The 45th annual meeting of the North American Presbyterian and Reformed Council (NAPARC) convened on Tuesday afternoon, November 12, 2019 at the Rohthem Presbyterian Church in Anaheim, California, a congregation of the Korean Presbyterian Church in America (Kosin).
-The outgoing Chairman, Rev. Dr. David Kim, led the opening devotions.
+The 48th annual meeting of the North American Presbyterian and Reformed Council (NAPARC) convened on Tuesday afternoon, November 14, 2023.
+It was hosted by the Presbyterian Reformed Church at the Beacon Church in Exeter, Rhode Island.
+The outgoing Chairman, Rev. Michael Ives, led the opening devotions.

-The basis of NAPARC’s fellowship is “Confessing Jesus Christ as the only Savior and Sovereign Lord over all of life, we affirm the basis of the fellowship of Presbyterian and Reformed Churches to be full commitment to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Westminster Confession of Faith, and the Westminster Larger and Shorter Catechisms.”1
+The basis of NAPARC’s fellowship is “Confessing Jesus Christ as the only Savior and Sovereign Lord over all of life, we affirm the basis of the fellowship of Presbyterian and Reformed Churches to be full commitment to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Westminster Confession of Faith, and the Westminster Larger and Shorter Catechisms.”

-The next meeting of the Council is scheduled for November 10-12, 2020, to be hosted by the Orthodox Presbyterian Church at the Shiloh OPC in Raleigh, North Carolina.
+The next meeting of the Council is scheduled for November 12-14, 2024, to be hosted at the Northland Reformed Church (RCUS) in Kansas City, Missouri.

 NAPARC Constitution, II.
 Basis